Second U.S. judge blocks Commerce restrictions on TikTok

-U.S. District Judge Carl Nichols in Washington issued an order more than a month after U.S. judge Wendy Beetlestone in Pennsylvania blocked the same restrictions that were set to take effect on Nov.
-12.
+U.S. District Judge Carl Nichols in Washington issued an order in a suit filed by TikTok-owner ByteDance more than a month after U.S. judge Wendy Beetlestone in Pennsylvania blocked the same restrictions that were set to take effect on Nov.
+12 in a suit brought by some TikTok users.

 Nichols on Sept.
 27 had separately blocked the Commerce Department from banning Apple Inc and Alphabet Inc’s Google app stores from offering the app for downloads by new users.